artefactual/automation-tools/README.md

   directory.
 * `--object-id ID`: Object ID to specify when adding to the NetX CSV.
 * `--component-id ID`: Component ID to specify when adding to the NetX CSV.
+* `--working-directory PATH`: Absolute path in which a temporary working directory will be created.
+Defaults to system's temp directory.
 * `--delete-local-copy`: To use alongside the upload arguments explained bellow and remove the local DIP after it has been uploaded.
 * `--log-file PATH`: Absolute path to a file to output the logs.
 Otherwise it